nfuhs/get-started-elm/README.md

 #### Install Elm and setup

-This tutorial asumes you have Elm and all it tools setup so if you haven't you first need install Elm, please follow the [Official Elm Introduction](https://guide.elm-lang.org/install.html) to do so.
+This tutorial assumes you have Elm and all it tools setup so if you haven't you first need install Elm, please follow the [Official Elm Introduction](https://guide.elm-lang.org/install.html) to do so.

 After this you can check that Elm is installed correctly: